 RORORO Mac on GitHub

-The launcher core — the same shape on both platforms, native on each.
+The launcher core is the same shape on both platforms — the deep roster tooling below it ships Windows-first.

 Add your alts once via an embedded login window.
-Cookies are encrypted at rest and tied to your machine — DPAPI on Windows, Keychain on macOS.
+Cookies are encrypted at rest and tied to your machine — DPAPI on Windows, Keychain on macOS — with a passphrase-encrypted export when you move PCs.

-One click spawns each saved account straight into your default game URL.
-Set the game once; every alt lands there.
+One click spawns each saved account straight into your default game, a saved private server, or any pasted share link.
+Set it once; every alt lands where you pointed it.

 Login happens on Roblox's own page inside an embedded browser.
 RORORO is the window frame, not the form handler — it only ever captures the session cookie set after a successful login.

 Velopack on Windows, Sparkle on macOS.
-When Roblox shifts under the launcher, the fix ships to you without a reinstall.
+When Roblox shifts under the launcher, the fix ships to you without a reinstall — the compat config even updates remotely, no new binary needed.

 The surfaces you actually use — the welcome flow, the add-account window, Squad Launch, settings, the diagnostics tab.